oshaughnessy/sierramountainll/_pages/league-age.md

 See the [Little League age calculator](https://www.littleleague.org/play-little-league/determine-league-age/){:target="_blank"}
 for more information.

-Please Note: Only players age 8 and above must attend a player assessment {: .notice}
+Please Note: Players age 8 and above must attend a player assessment {: .notice}